-When our members are visiting customers, one of the most regularly asked questions about water softening is “Can I drink softened water”?.
-For most people, the simple answer to this is yes, drinking softened water is perfectly safe to drink.
+When our members are visiting customers, one of the most regularly asked questions about water softening is “Can I drink softened water?".
+For most people, the simple answer to this is yes, softened water is perfectly safe to drink.

-When water is softened, all the hardness minerals (calcium and magnesium) are removed from the water using a process called ion exchange.
-The process works by replacing the hardness minerals with sodium minerals.
-The amount of sodium that remains in your water depends on the amount of hardness that has been removed from the water.
-A water softener will add 46mg/litre of sodium for every 100mg/litre of calcium carbonate (hardness minerals) taken out of the water.
-So, for example, If the water hardness is 300 mg/litre (also called 300 parts per million), a softener will add 138 mg of sodium to every litre of water.
-To put this into perspective, the UK Government recommends you drink two litres of water every day.
-In this example, this means you would consume 276 mg of sodium from your water.
-According to the NHS, the recommended maximum daily allowance (RDA) of sodium from all food and drink is 2,400mg.
-In this example, it would mean that just 11.5% of your RDA for sodium would come from drinking water.
-A small amount when compared to many high sodium foods like cheese and many processed foods.
+Water softeners use a process called ion exchange to remove the calcium and magnesium minerals from your water as it enters your home.
+The hard water passes through tanks in the water softener which are filled with resin beads.
+The calcium and magnesium ions in the hard water are attracted to these beads and they are removed from the water with sodium ions being released into the water in their place.
+This results in softened water.
+Once the resin has reached its capacity, it will need to regenerate using a brine solution to clean away the mineral deposits collected and repopulate with sodium ions.
+The whole process will then begin again.
+The amount of sodium that remains in your water will depend on the amount of minerals that have been removed from the water so in harder water areas, this figure will be higher.
+During the ion exchange process a water softener will add under half the amount of sodium for the amount minerals taken out of the water.
+For example, If the water hardness is 300 mg/litre (or 300 parts per million), a softener will add 138 mg of sodium to every litre of water.
+If you take into account the recommendation to drink two litres of water every day, the figures in this example mean you would consume just 276 mg of sodium from your water.
+The NHS guidelines for the recommended maximum daily allowance (RDA) of sodium from all food and drink is 2,400mg.
+In this case it would mean that just 11.5% of your RDA for sodium would come from drinking water.
+A small amount when compared to the many high sodium, processed foods available to buy in the UK.